2217441/OSProject/README.md

 2. How many files and folders are in this repository. **_(1 mark)_**

-   **There are 1 markdown file (README.md), 6 image files (CommittingUI.png, helloworldweb.png, newcodespace.png SourceControlUI.png, UIwebvscode.png and websitelink.png) and 1 folder (images)**
+   **There are 1 markdown file (README.md), 6 image files (CommittingUI.png, helloworldweb.png, newcodespace.png SourceControlUI.png, UIwebvscode.png and websitelink.png) and 3 folder (images, webpages and nodejs app)**

 ## Exploring github codespaces